-The Sarah Evans Barker Courtroom, named in 2016 in honor of Indiana's first female federal judge, was originally used by the Seventh Circuit Court, whose judges travelled to federal courts throughout Indiana, Illinois, and Wisconsin until 1912.
+The East Courtroom on the second floor was originally used by the Seventh Circuit Court, whose judges travelled to federal courts throughout Indiana, Illinois, and Wisconsin until 1912.
 At that time, all federal Circuit Courts became Courts of Appeals and were assigned to fixed locations; the Court of Appeals for the Seventh Circuit settled in Chicago.

-With the absence of Circuit Court visits to Indianapolis, the courtroom fell into disuse.
+With the absence of Circuit Court visits to Indianapolis, the East Courtroom fell into disuse.
 From 1912 until 1925, and again from 1928 until 1954, the courtroom was primarily used for storage.
 As a result, some of its original features were lost.